Gestational diabetes can be frightening. Below are 8 tips to avoid gestational diabetes!

 - Eat 3 equally spaced meals each day

-- Limit snack between meals. (once you start following the gestational meal plan you will have nutritionally balanced snacks between meals and one at bed time.
+- Limit snacks between meals. (once you start following the gestational meal plan you will have nutritionally balanced snacks between meals and one at bedtime.

 - Include fresh fruits and vegetables as much as possible